hibbitts-design/docsify-this/docs/README.md

 <h1 style="margin-top:6px;"><span class="subhead">Instantly Turn Markdown Text Files into Styled Web&nbsp;Pages</span></h1>

-This open-source web app built with [Docsify](https://docsify.js.org), a magical documentation site generator capable of flexible content display, makes [Markdown](https://en.wikipedia.org/wiki/Markdown) publishing as simple as providing a file link - publish and style pages or entire sites for reading, embedding, or presenting, without requiring webserver setup or modifying source files.
+This open-source web app, built on [Docsify](https://docsify.js.org), makes [Markdown](https://en.wikipedia.org/wiki/Markdown) publishing as simple as providing a file link.
+Publish and style pages or entire sites for reading, embedding, or presenting, with no web server setup and no changes to your source files.

 <div id="docsifythisurlbuilder">